cioos-siooc/XML-Schema-Downloader/README.md

 ## Installation

 If needed, install `virtualenv`.
-Install repo in a new Python 3 environment:
+Install repository in a new Python 3 environment:

 ```sh
 pip install venv --user